gui-gui/my-mac-setup/README.md

 rundb
 ```

-You should get some positive feedback running one of commands above:
+You should get some positive feedback running one of the commands above:

 ```
 Starting MySQL